stephband/literal/README.md

 # Literal

-Literal sticks some JS in your HTML.
-Literal uses the native capabilities of JS to render fast and powerful template literals as either DOM fragments or HTML strings.
+Literal sticks JS into your HTML.
+Literal uses the native capabilities of JS to render fast and powerful template literals into the DOM.

 ## Literal templates in HTML